alirezasaremi.com logo

 2. Major Upgrades and Stable Features

-This section covers features that existed before (often as experimental or beta) but are now stable or significantly improved.
+This section covers features that existed before as experimental or beta.
+But they are now stable or significantly improved.

 2.1.
 Turbopack Is Now Stable and the Default Bundler

-This is a big milestone: Turbopack is now stable for both development and production, and it becomes the default bundler for new Next.js projects.
-If you’ve ever waited for long webpack builds, this change can feel like a big upgrade.
+A big milestone in Next.js 16 is making stable Turbopack for both development and production, and it becomes the default bundler for new Next.js projects.
+If you’ve ever waited for long webpack builds, you are going to experience up to 5–10× faster Fast Refresh and 2–5× faster production builds in Next.js 16.

 Next.js 16 also introduces a beta feature called Turbopack File System Caching, which can speed up startup times for large projects by storing compiler artifacts between runs.